solitontech/software-practices-metrics-tool/server/release-to-production/electron-package/electron-dist/setup-guide.md

 1. Please refer [Steps to get developer uuid](#steps-to-get-developer-uuid) &
-   [Steps to get reviewer uuid](#steps-to-get-reviewer-uuid) to know how to get the uuids using our tool before starting with below steps.
+   [Steps to get reviewer uuid](#steps-to-get-reviewer-uuid) to know how to get the uuids using the metrics tool before starting with below steps.

 2. Update squads in `server-config.json` with relevant details for filtering in the application.
 Refer below format.